 The IPCC has over 800 peer-reviewed authors and scientists from more than 70 countries to do that.
 The science is very solid and open to revision.
 The fifth report is 4,000 pages of carefully worded assessment and close to 150,000 independent comments from external experts have been individually considered by the authors and put online.
 No other scientific document in the history of science has been subjected to such rigorous process.
-It's really the best state of knowledge. www.ipcc.ch

-Global warming is starting to have visible consequences such as exceptional rainfall, for example, the floods that waterlogged parts of the UK (pictured above) and the deadly deluges that swept through Kashmir devastating vulnerable communities (pictured left) EUROPE'S ENERGY ADDICTION MISERY Europe has access to incredible gas reserves in the form of wasted energy in buildings.
+It's really the best state of knowledge. www.ipcc.ch EUROPE'S ENERGY ADDICTION MISERY Europe has access to incredible gas reserves in the form of wasted energy in buildings.
 Unlocking its potential will transform lives for generations and put an end to the suffering caused by over-dependence on energy.
 OUR BIGGEST ENERGY reserve is not locked away beneath the frozen tundra of Russia's vast landscapes or fought over under the blazing heat of Middle Eastern skies.
 It's hiding in plain sight, within our buildings.
 Every year Europeans squander a staggering €500 billion on wasted energy.
 And it all starts with the click of a switch.
-Every time we turn on heating or air-conditioning we instantly pump hard-earned money straight out of our homes into the pockets of energy suppliers abroad.
-Buildings are responsible for 40% of lost energy in Europe.
+Every time we turn on heating or air-conditioning we instantly pump hard-earned money straight out of our homes into the pockets of energy money straight out of our homes into the pockets of energy suppliers abroad.
+The building industry is responsible for 40% of lost energy in Europe.
 "If we saved this energy rather than waste it, we would unlock the biggest goldmine of opportunity in the world," says Tony Robson CEO of Knauf Insulation.
 "Imagine what we could do with that money, the jobs that could be created, the possibilities for improving society, the lives we could change for the better with €500 billion every year."
 And that's just for starters.
 Here's what else could be achieved.